 By Chadwick Wasilenkoff

 Beyond North America, other continents have been touched by the energy-efficient, environmentally forward CHPs.
-Not confined to industrial and manufacturing sectors, cogeneration facilities can be found in schools, apartment complexes, hotels, nursing homes, colleges and even breweries.
-In Islamabad, Pakistan, the government is now allowing cogeneration producers to supply electricity directly to industrial consumers including sugar mills.
-In the Caribbean, Red Stripe brewery seeks to cut electricity costs by as much as 50% and lower its carbon footprint with its new cogeneration plant.
-Tuas Power, one of Singapore’s leading power generation companies and provider of energy solutions, started up its latest 406-megawatt gas-fired cogeneration plant.
-Macquarie University is “the first cogeneration system in Australia to use combined power, heat and cooling with chilled water storage.”
+With no confinement to industrial and manufacturing sectors, cogeneration facilities are in schools, apartment complexes, hotels, nursing homes, colleges, and even breweries.
+In Islamabad, Pakistan, the government is now allowing cogeneration producers to supply electricity directly to industrial consumers, including sugar mills.
+In the Caribbean, Red Stripe brewery seeks to cut electricity costs by as much as 50%.
+That’s a lower carbon footprint with its new cogeneration plant.
+Tuas Power is one of Singapore’s leading power generation companies and providers of energy solutions.
+The company started up its latest 406-megawatt gas-fired cogeneration plant.
+Macquarie University is “the first cogeneration system in Australia to use combined power, heat, and cooling with chilled water storage.”

-Organizations seeking to establish energy-efficient CHP systems can turn to any number of organizations for guidance including the World Alliance for Decentralized Energy (WADE) that seeks to accelerate the global development of cogeneration, onsite power and renewable energy systems.
+Organizations seeking to establish energy-efficient CHP systems can turn to any number of organizations for guidance.
+That includes the World Alliance for Decentralized Energy (WADE).
+It seeks to accelerate the global development of cogeneration, onsite power and renewable energy systems.

-The continuing evolution to CHP systems globally requires the assistance of governments to lay down regulatory foundations and the establishment of training, safety and performance standards.
-Canada’s Centre for Energy™ reports that “cogeneration is higher in energy efficiency than conventional thermal generation because it reuses heat.
-Energy that would otherwise be wasted is put to some useful work.
-Because of its efficient use of energy, cogeneration is more economic and environmentally attractive than conventional fossil fuel power plants.
+The continuing evolution of CHP systems globally requires the assistance of governments.
+They need to lay down regulatory foundations and establishment of training, safety and performance standards.
+Canada’s Centre for Energy™ reports that “cogeneration is higher in energy efficiency than a conventional thermal generation because it reuses heat.
+The energy that would otherwise be wasted is put into some useful work.
+Because of its efficient use of energy, cogeneration is more economical and environmentally attractive than conventional fossil fuel power plants.
 Cogeneration can be located close to electricity consumers, thereby reducing transmission line losses.
 As a result, it accounts for well over half of the new power plant capacity built in North America in the last decade.”

-As unpredictable acts of extreme nature like Superstorm Sandy occur, CHP systems can play a lifesaving role in keeping hospitals running when the electricity grid goes down.
-As CHP systems can tap into a wide array of fuels to operate including coal, biomass and natural gas, there are few restrictions on where they can be installed.
+Moreover, as unpredictable acts of extreme nature like Superstorm Sandy occur, CHP systems can play a lifesaving role.
+For instance, they can keep hospitals running when the electricity grid goes down.
+That’s because CHP systems can tap into a wide array of fuels to operate.
+That includes coal, biomass, and natural gas.
+However, there are few restrictions on where they can be installed.
 We can all make a positive contribution to our planet by using a cleaner energy supply.
 Building by building, market sector by market sector, we can reduce greenhouse gas emissions and improve the overall air quality.
-If your organization is deciding whether to move to cogeneration power, be sure to visit the Environmental Protection Agency’s “Is My Facility a Good Candidate for CHP” online assessment tool to find out if your business may be a good candidate for combined heat and power.
+If your organization decides to switch to cogeneration power, visit the Environmental Protection Agency’s online assessment tool.
+It’s “Is My Facility a Good Candidate for CHP.”
+There, you can find out if your business may be a good candidate for combined heat and power.